Smart home app

 SmartThings is a smart home platform that allows users to manage and automate connected devices.

-In 2024, during my UX design internship at Samsung, I collaborated with two teammates to redesign the onboarding experience.
+In 2024, during my UX design internship at Samsung, I collaborated with another UX intern to redesign the onboarding experience.
 My role involved identifying key pain points through competitor analysis and user journey mapping, and delivering improved onboarding solutions through wireframes and high-fidelity designs.

 By improving customization, introducing contextual recommendations, and communicating the value of add-on features, the new onboarding flow provided a smoother, more emotionally engaging experience.